 We can place ourselves where others can see we need help.

 We can acknowledge the things that are not in our control.

 The timing of our rescue is often not in our control.
-If it was, it would have already happened.
+If it were, it would have already happened.

 The method of our rescue is often not in our control.
-Otherwise, we would have affected our own rescue.
+Otherwise, we would have affected our recovery.

-The identity of our rescuer is often not in our control.
-Our rescuer could be a close friend, a stranger, or even someone we perceive as an enemy.
-It could be the God of the universe who directly comes to our aid.
+The identity of our Rescuer is often not in our control.
+Our Rescuer could be a close friend, a stranger, or even someone we perceive as an enemy.
+On the other hand, it could be the God of the universe who directly comes to our aid.